 How are hairballs created?

-Healthy cats spend lots of time every day to keep themselves groomed.
-A major part of grooming involves licking the fur throughout their body, which helps to keep everything clean and to remove loose hairs that are being shed.
-During this grooming ritual, most loose hairs are swallowed and will pass through the bowels undigested, until finally they are pooped out.
+Healthy cats spend a great portion of their time grooming themselves.
+Grooming is mostly done by cats by licking their fur, which enables their sticky tongue to scoop up all the loose hairs that are being shed.
+During this grooming ritual, most loose hairs are swallowed and will pass through the bowels undigested, until they are eventually pooped out.

-The formation of a hairball can occur when these ingested hairs get stuck somewhere in the throat or in the stomach and start clotting up.
+The formation of a hairball (or fur ball) can occur when these ingested hairs get stuck somewhere in the throat or in the stomach and start clotting up.

 Are they dangerous?